Students from all over the world holding a first degree are eligible for an Erasmus Mundus scholarship.

-Applicants, who have more than one nationality, may choose under with category they want to apply (Erasmus+ programme country or partner country).
+Applicants with more than one nationality may choose under with category they want to apply (Erasmus+ programme country or partner country).

-For the list on Erasmus+ programme countries, see here.
+For the list of Erasmus+ programme countries, see here.

 All students who have previously received an Erasmus Mundus scholarship for degree-seeking purposes will automatically be disqualified for the scholarship.

 All students who are awarded an Erasmus Mundus scholarship will be provided with a scholarship contract.

 Students who are awarded with the Erasmus Mundus scholarship are not allowed to study in their home country during the MA.
 This also applies for the optional term at one of the non-European partner universities.